polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 categories are where we in the security industry should focus.
 Detection and response capabilities are vital and arguably the point of a security operations.

-**Identify** – The Identify Function are foundational for effective use of the Framework.
+**Identify** – The Identify function are foundational for effective use of the Framework.
 The organization has associated business context, functions, assets, people and technologies with potential weaknesses, vulnerabilities, and threats to ascertain risks.
 **Protect** – The Protect function supports the ability to limit or contain the impact of a potential